Can Medicare Advantage Plans Deny Enrollment?

 Navigating the Medicare Advantage Enrollment Process

-Armed with a firm grasp of eligibility requirements, exceptions, and potential pitfalls, you can proceed with the Medicare Advantage enrollment process.
+With a firm understanding of eligibility requirements, exceptions, and potential pitfalls, you can proceed with the Medicare Advantage enrollment process.

-This involves understanding plan options, enrolling during designated periods, and seeking assistance if needed.
+This will likely involve understanding plan options, enrolling during designated periods, and seeking assistance if needed.

 Understanding Plan Options